Synchro 75 at Dunsfold Wings and Wheels 2015

 The airfield was involved in the development of the Harrier, Hawk, Hunter and other aircraft when it was owned by Hawker Aircraft Company Ltd (now part of BAE systems).
 It is private unlicensed airfield but is still used by the service aircraft.
 The Chinook can often be seen practicing and other visitors are not uncommon.

 In December 2015 the local planning authority, Waverley Borough Council, published these revised proposals to build a 'settlement' of 1,800 houses, schools, community and health centres, recreational facilities and ancillary service buildings on the site, currently occupied by Dunsfold Business Park, home to around 100 businesses.
 In the meantime there has been consultation with local households and businesses and opposition from 'Protect Our Waverley'.

 The proposals would not necessarily mean the end of all the existing buildings: they make provision for retail, offices, industry and research and development, partly in existing and partly in new buildings.
 But there is no mention of the aerodrome, or of anything specifically connected to aviation, except 'the removal of three runways'.
-The full set of planning documents can be accessed from Waverley Borough Council's web site.

 For over a decade the site has hosted Dunsfold Wings and Wheels.
 The airshow offers excellent flying mixed with classic civilian and military vehicles, a superb ground show, re-enactors, plenty of trade and amusement stands and a static aircraft display.
 Over that time Dunsfold has grown not only in age but also in popularity, becoming one of the show circuit favourites.
 Progress of the proposal would put an end to Dunsfold Wings and Wheels, currently enjoyed over two days of the August Bank Holiday period.